michael-andreuzza/malibutheme/README.md

 4. Code > Preferences > Color Theme >
  **Malibu Sunset - Malibu Sunrise**

-The theme is available for editors; shells, UI's and more coming up.
-Checkout the website

 ## Available Options
 - Malibu Sunset
 - Malibu Sunrise